arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-09-14-gfi-sues-missouri-for-the-word-meat.md

 path: /gfi-sues-missouri-word-meat
 title: GFI Sues Missouri for the Word Meat
 date: '2018-09-13T15:37:56-04:00'
-image: /img/cowprofile.jpeg
+image: /img/plantstomeat.jpeg
 description: >-
   "The law came into effect on August 28, 2018.
 And so did the fight for the word meat."
 Learn the details about the Good Food Institute's lawsuit against the state of Missouri and how it can impact the future of food.
 ---
 In [May](//cell.ag/may-2018-month-in-review/), the state of Missouri passed a law that banned [plant-based](//www.cell.ag/plant-based-meats/) and [cellular agriculture](//www.cell.ag/cellular-agriculture-future-of-food) (‘cell ag’) products from using the word ‘_meat_’.
-According to the bill, meat can only come from the _flesh _ of a slaughtered animal.
+According to the bill, meat can only come from the _flesh_ of a slaughtered animal.
 The law came into effect on August 28, 2018.
 And so did the [fight for the word _meat_](//www.cell.ag/fight-for-word-meat/).

 <img src="/img/cowprofile.jpeg" width="100%"/>